 - 3 nights at the remote wilderness lodge in the Lyngen Alps

-- Daily breakfasts, and full board at Lyngen Alps (alcohol is not included).
+- Daily breakfasts, and full board (all meals) at Lyngen Alps (alcohol is not included).

 - Private guided Tromsø city walk